Legal and tax incentives

 Hotel and tourism incentives

-Services offered by new hotels located in municipalities with 200,000 inhabitants or more will be taxed for ten years at a 9% income tax rate.
-This benefit can be accessed until 2022 and the same rate will be applied for 20 years for municipalities with less than 200,000 inhabitants.
-In that case, the incentive will be accessible until 2028.
-These rates and terms will also apply for renovated and/or extended hotels, provided that the extension value is no less than 50% of the property’s purchase price.
+A 9% income tax rate will be applicable for 10 years to services offered by new hotels built in municipalities with 200,000 inhabitants or more.
+This benefit will be available until 2022, and the same rate will be applied for 20 years for those built in municipalities with less than 200,000 inhabitants.
+In this case, the incentive will be available until 2028.
+These rates and terms will also apply for hotel renovation and/or expansion, provided that the amount invested in the expansion is no less than 50% of the property’s purchase price.

-New theme park, ecotourism, agricultural, and marine pier projects built in municipalities with a population of 200,000 or more will have a 9% income tax rate for ten years.
+New theme parks, ecotourism, agrotourism, and marina projects built in municipalities with a population of 200,000 or more will also benefit from a 9% income tax rate for ten years.
 Companies will be able to access this benefit until 2022.
-The same income tax rate (9%) is applied for municipalities with a population of less than 200,000 inhabitants for a 20-year term.
-In this case, the benefit will be accessible until 2028.
+The same income tax rate (9%) will apply for a 20-year term when these projects are located in municipalities with a population of less than 200,000.
+In this case, the benefit will be offered until 2028.

-Sales tax on imports, manufacturing, construction or acquisition of productive real fixed assets
+Sales tax on imports, manufacturing, construction, or acquisition of productive fixed assets

 VAT registered companies will be able to deduct the VAT paid to acquire, build, or manufacture and import productive real fixed assets from their income tax payable, including VAT on services required to make them available for use.